-You likely don’t think about your car insurance policy unless you’re paying the monthly premium or are in an accident and have to manage a claim.
-In fact, consumers often stay with an insurer for years, and may actually be paying more than they need to without realizing it.
+If you’re like most drivers, you don’t think about your car insurance policy unless the monthly premium just went up, you’re in an accident or you have to file a claim.
+In fact, consumers often stay with an insurer for years and may be paying more than they need to without realizing it.

-While you might not need to review your plan every month, checking on competitive insurance rates or incentives from your current insurer just before your renewal period is a great way to guarantee that you’re not overpaying.
-Likewise, you can ensure that you have the best car insurance coverage to truly meet your needs.
+Check on competitive insurance rates or incentives from your current insurer before renewing, when you’re moving or after buying a house to guarantee that you’re not overpaying.
+Comparing rates with different insurers and seeing how they’d change with different coverage amounts ensures that you have the best car insurance coverage to meet your needs.

-If you’re thinking about switching car insurance, the best time to swap policies is just before your renewal occurs.
-Here are nine steps to help you ensure a successful switch.
+If you’re thinking about switching car insurance, you may wonder how to change car insurance.
+The best time to swap policies is before your renewal, but you can switch at other times too.
+Here are nine steps on how to switch car insurance.

 1. Consider your coverage options

-Too little insurance can leave you financially exposed, but too much coverage may mean you’re paying more than you need to.
-If you think you’re spending too much, it might be time to consider switching car insurance policies.
+Too little insurance can leave you financially exposed, but too much coverage may mean you’re paying more than you need.
+If you think you’re spending too much, consider switching car insurance.

 She also suggests considering how much you have to protect.
-A 22-year-old just out of college who rents an apartment may not need as much liability coverage, for instance, as someone who owns a home, has multiple vehicles, and has been built up a sizable savings account.
+A 22-year-old who rents may not need as much liability coverage, for instance, as someone who owns a home, has multiple vehicles and has been built up a sizable savings account.

-In addition to inquiring about discounts, also pay attention to the benefits offered between plans.
-Just because insurers are offering lower car insurance quotes doesn’t mean that the coverage will meet your needs.
-A cheaper policy isn’t useful if it’s full of benefits that aren’t relevant to your needs.
+In addition to inquiring about discounts, pay attention to the benefits offered between carriers.
+Just because an insurer quotes a lower premium doesn’t mean that the coverage will meet your needs.
+If the lower premium is due to a higher deductible and you’re in an accident, the policy could cost you more in the long run.
+A cheaper policy also isn’t useful if it’s full of benefits that aren’t relevant to your needs.

-Also make certain you understand what’s covered and how much protection you’ll receive under the new policy.
-While you can speak to your current insurance agent about your options, it’s also a good idea to ask friends, family members, co-workers and other people you trust for their recommendations on a car insurance company.
+Make certain you understand what’s covered and how much protection you’ll receive under the new policy.
+While you can speak to your current insurance agent about your options, also ask friends, family members, co-workers and other people you trust for their recommendations on a car insurance company.